Gregory-AM/Minescript-Overviews/pyjinn/javaclass/README.md

 For many classes in Java, you must first create an instance of it before interacting.
 In this case, we do so with `Minecraft`.

+## Pyjinn vs Java module

+For time-sensitive applications, pyjinn will always be significantly better.

+There is a delay in scripting when passing these objects between `Python -> Java -> Python -> Java` on seperate threads that will significantly slow your code down with .py files.

+Pyjinn files don't have this issue because they're compiled into java and run natively, going from above to `Java -> Java -> Java -> Java` which is comparitively instant.

+If you still require using Pyjinn files inside of a Python project, you can do so with embedded scripts, but I do not reccommend this for beginners.

 ## Tutorial: Set Velocity of player

 **!!!
 This snippet uses code that will get you banned by anticheat on multiplayer servers.
 USE THIS AS AN EXAMPLE IN YOUR OWN SINGLEPLAYER WORLD !!!**